Relationship Advice2026-04-23 Β· 6 min read

 How to Know If He Loves You or Just Likes You

-The clearest signs he is emotionally invested, and the warning signs that he is only comfortable with you for now.
+Learn the clearest signs he is emotionally invested, and the red flags that he only likes the comfort of having you around.

 SM